 On June 2, 2014, the Bankruptcy Court entered an order approving a letter agreement between the Prepetition Agent, certain Prepetition Lenders thereto, and the Debtors (the "Wind-Down Letter Agreement").
 Pursuant to the Wind-Down Letter Agreement, the parties resolved certain issues relating to the disbursement of the proceeds of the Sale and satisfaction of certain Claims.
 Among other things, the Wind-Down Letter Agreement established: (i) a reserve for satisfying Disputed Sales Tax Claims against the Debtors; and (ii) a reserve for satisfying Claims against the Debtors secured by liens in property of the Debtors sold pursuant to the Sale that were senior in priority to the Prepetition Lenders' liens.
-Pursuant to the Wind-Down Letter Agreement, the Debtors are entitled to apply excess funds in the Disputed Sales Tax Claims reserve and the Prepetition Prior Secured Creditor Reserve to pay priority tax claims and secured claims, and any excess not so applied must be returned to the Prepetition Agent.
-Pursuant to the Wind-Down Letter Agreement, from the Unencumbered Settlement Cash.
+Pursuant to the Wind-Down Letter Agreement, the Debtors are entitled to apply excess funds in the Disputed Sales Tax Claims reserve and the Prepetition Prior Secured Creditor Reserve to pay priority tax claims and secured claims, and any excess not so applied must be returned to the Prepetition Agent for distribution to the Prepetition Lenders.
+Pursuant to the Wind-Down Letter Agreement, the Debtors are prohibited from paying "Disputed Sales Tax Claims" or "Unasserted Tax Audit Claims," as those terms are defined in the Wind-Down Letter Agreement, from the Unencumbered Settlement Cash.
+Pursuant to the Plan, the Liquidation Trustee shall be deemed the successor to the Debtors and the Committee with respect to the rights and duties contemplated by the Wind-Down Letter Agreement.
 The Wind-Down Letter Agreement is attached to the Plan as Exhibit [C].